Patrick D. Flores

-Patrick Duarte Flores (born 1969) is a Filipino curator, critic, and professor.
-Born in Manila, he received degrees in humanities, art history, and Philippine studies at the University of the Philippines Diliman.
+Patrick Duarte Flores (Iloilo,1969) is a Filipino curator, critic, and professor.
+Born in the Philippines, he received degrees in humanities, art history, and Philippine studies at the University of the Philippines Diliman.
 He is a professor of Art Studies in the Department of Art Studies at the University of the Philippines and curator of the Vargas Museum in Manila.
 He was also a curator of the Arts Division, Philippine National Museum and curator of the Philippine Pavilion at the Venice Biennale in 2015.
 He was the artistic director of the 2019 Singapore Biennale.